 At the hearing give us information about why you think you should be joined and we make a decision at this hearing.
 If you’re joined, the member makes an order to name you as an interested party.

 4 We give you a notice of hearing

 When you’re joined to the case, we give you a notice for the final hearing.

-The notice gives you the date, time and whether you need to attend by phone, video or in person.
+The notice gives you the date, time and whether you need to attend by phone or video.
 The notice explains what you need to do next.

 Check the time, date and location (if you are coming to VCAT in person).
 This is shown on the notice or order we gave you.

 You can find out the time and room for your hearing at Upcoming hearings after 4.30pm on the day before your hearing.

 5 Send your documents to the applicant and VCAT

 You must send all documents that support your case to the other parties and to VCAT.
 Make sure you do this by email three business days before your hearing.